kharbison/deal-registration-exercise/docs/design_doc.md

 ## Requirements

-Project overview and requirements can before found [here](https://github.com/CChastang/deal-registration-exercise/issues/1).
+Project overview and requirements can be found [here](https://github.com/CChastang/deal-registration-exercise/issues/1).

 #### Special Considerations:
 - The Database should be capable of being updated at any time with new CSV file(s).